gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-12-25-a-model-citizen.markdown

 > Models are tasked with providing meaning to otherwise raw and unprocessed data (e.g.
 > user profile).

-_From the [Lithium source code](https://github.com/UnionOfRAD/lithium/blob/master/data/Model.php) (which is marvellously well documented!
+_From the [Li3 source code](https://github.com/UnionOfRAD/lithium/blob/master/data/Model.php) (which is marvellously well documented!
 It's a good idea to have a look through the source when you're trying to work out a problem.
 I certainly had to when I was writing this book!)_

 ## Schemas

 A schema is a formal description of the structure of a database.
 You might have used Symfony2 or Zend where you generally define model fields in PHP.
-In Lithium, you can have the fields automatically loaded from the database, which is pretty interesting.
-In MySQL, for example, Lithium uses DESCRIBE on a corresponding table to work out what fields a data type has.
+In Li3, you can have the fields automatically loaded from the database, which is pretty interesting.
+In MySQL, for example, Li3 uses DESCRIBE on a corresponding table to work out what fields a data type has.

 > Lazy-initialize the schema for this Model object, if it is not already manually set in the object.
 You can declare `protected $_schema = array(...)` to define the schema manually.

-So this means you can either say up front what fields something has, or you can let Lithium inspect the database to work it out.
+So this means you can either say up front what fields something has, or you can let Li3 inspect the database to work it out.
 Either approach has pros and cons - managing changes to a database can be quite a headache.

 If we have the fields in the database only, it means we have less code, but it's a bit harder to write automated tests for because our code doesn't "know" about those fields.